Zxilly/go-size-analyzer/README.md

 > [!CAUTION]
 >
-> The tool can work with the stripped binary, but for those binaries that built with cgo enabled, symbol table is required, or the result can be totally wrong.
+> The tool can work with stripped binaries, but for those built with cgo enabled, a symbol table is required.
+Otherwise, the results can be completely inaccurate.
+>
+>The tool will display a warning message when it detects this situation.
+However, if you build the binary with static linking and cgo, it may be difficult to identify.

 ### Example